 The analytical thought processes of the field technician is an important part of SIM.
-Field technician applicants prove puzzle-solving skills through rigorous interviewing and testing.
-The testing details the candidates’ ability to understand various puzzles.
+Field technician applicants prove problem-solving skills through rigorous interviewing and testing.

-This element of SIM greatly exceeds the industry standard by requiring a minimum of 8 weeks of training/mentorship.
+This element of SIM greatly exceeds the industry standard by requiring a minimum of 8 weeks of field practice and mentorship.

 The ASNT document ‘Recommended Practice SNT-TC-1A (2011)’ recommends 8 hours as a minimum for training and 60 hours practicing GPR in order to be a certified NDT Level I in Ground Penetrating Radar.

-SIM requires 80 hours of classroom/hands-on training and 320 hours of mentoring in the field.
+In contrast, SIM requires 80 hours of classroom/hands-on training and 320 hours of mentorship in the field.

-Pre-classroom mentorship: The SIM process requires a mentorship of the employee prior to classroom training.
+The SIM process requires an in the field mentorship of the employee prior to classroom training.
 This upfront investment in time has benefits for the employee as well as the employer.
-This training is a four-week long process.
-Benefits:
+This training is a four-week process with the following benefits:

-- This time affords the employee the ability to place themselves in the role in the market they ultimately will service.
+- This mentoring period affords the employee the ability to place themselves in the role in the market they ultimately will service.

 - The employee is also exposed to the working culture, responsibilities, and expectations.
 Each new field person will work with several mentors.